Date published: 2022-12-09

 2) $25 Stander HandyBar Portable Vehicle Support Grab Bar

-This simple tool helps seniors get into and out of the car with ease.
+This simple tool helps older adults get into and out of the car with ease.

 This cane increases stability and reduces fall risk.

-This rollator walker is easy to maneuver, lightweight, and has a handy seat and backrest for rest breaks.
+This rollator walker comes in two colors and is lightweight and easy to maneuver.
+It also has a handy seat and backrest for rest breaks.

 This sturdy tension pole and grab bar can be installed anywhere to give extra help when getting up from the couch, recliner, or toilet.